 We attempted to calculate effect sizes (ES) based on the effects reported in the target article, yet in most cases the target article did not report effect sizes, utilized tests that were not compatible with participant-level power analyses (e.g., item-level correlations in Studies 1 and 2), and aimed to test null effects with NHST (perfectly understandable given the times) rather than aiming to reject the null hypothesis or using more appropriate methods (we discuss these challenges further in the “Effect size calculations of the target article effects” section of the supplementary).
 We concluded that this made conducting power analyses either relatively unhelpful or difficult.

-We instead aimed for a minimum sample of 800 participants (200 participants per experimental condition in Study 4, which has the greatest number of conditions), which is over three times larger than the samples reported in the target article.
+On Prolific, we set to collect a sample of 800 participants (200 participants per experimental condition in Study 4, which has the greatest number of conditions), which is over three times larger than the samples reported in the target article.
 We conducted a sensitivity analysis using Gpower (Faul et al., 2007), which indicated that a sample of 800 with a target alpha of .005, we could detect f = 0.16 for the 2 by 6 ANOVA in Study 3, f = 0.16 for the 2 by 2 ANOVA in Study 4, d = 0.39 for the independent samples t-test in Study 5, d = 0.16 for the paired samples t-test in Study 6, and r = 0.16 for the bivariate correlation in Study 7.
 These are commonly considered small to moderate effects in social psychology (Jané et al., 2024).
 As a reminder, to allow for an easy comparison, the target article’s Study 1 had 248 participants, Study 2 had 174 participants, Study 3 had 171 participants, Study 4 had 174 participants, Study 5 had 104 participants, Study 6 had 130 participants, and Study 7 had 108 participants.
 We provided more information regarding the difficulties with calculations of effect sizes and power in the “Power analysis” subsection of the supplementary materials.

 Participants